software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 9
 >
-> Initialize a frontend application for the student dashboard application for example using [Vite](https://vitejs.dev/).
-You don't need a separate repository for the frontend application, you can initialize it in folder within the current repository.

-{: .important-title }

-> Exercise 10
->
 > Write the first version of the project's _data model documentation_.
 Implement an [entity relationship diagram](https://www.lucidchart.com/pages/er-diagrams) and write a description of the application's data model, which documents the application's entities, their attributes, their relationships and the relationship types (one-to-one, one-to-many, or many-to-many).
 The description should explain the purpose of each entity and their relationship to other entities.
 Add the documentation under a "Data model" subheading in the `README.md` file.
 >
 > GitHub supports [Mermaid](https://github.blog/2022-02-14-include-diagrams-markdown-files-mermaid/) syntax for diagrams in Markdown files.
 Using Mermaid syntax makes it easier to maintain diagrams.
 Take a look at Mermaid's [Entity Relationship Diagrams](https://mermaid.js.org/syntax/entityRelationshipDiagram.html) documentation for more information.